 Planet Cyclery is a good resource for cyclists looking for all types of bikes.
 However, at the moment, possibly because of the coronavirus situation, the selection of bikes on their website is rather limited.

 There are 20 complete bikes to choose from in total, mostly road bikes from Look and Cannondale.
-Hopefully, the situation will improve at the beginning of 2021 when the production in Asia is expected to reach previous levels again.
+Hopefully, the situation will improve in 2022 when the production in Asia is expected to reach previous levels again.

 The situation is a bit better when it comes to other cycling-related items such as wheels, tires, tubes, forks, groupsets, cockpits, and so on.
 Most items are in stock, so you should be able to find what you’re looking for.